Abiyayalew/frontend-nanodegree-mobile-portfolio/README.md

 ### Framerate for pizza.html
 It was optimised with the following methods on main.js:

-1. The function updatePositions() was optimised by
+1. The function updatePositions() was optimised by:
       * Read layout outside of the for loop.
-2. The function changePizzaSizes() was optimised by
+2. The function changePizzaSizes() was optimised by:
       * Read layout outside of the for loop.
       * Removed querySelectorAll .
       * Reduced the number of background pizzas rendered to 100.
       * Dynamically calculated the number of moving pizzas required.
-3. The function changePizzaSizes() was optimised by
+3. The function changePizzaSizes() was optimised by:
       * Changed the slider value to a percent width.
-      * read layout outside of the for loop.
+      * Read layout outside of the for loop.